 Succession within a family continues to be the most important - and challenging - issue that owning families face.
-The principals of Family Offices not only want to pass on a company, but also a legacy to the following generations.
+The principals of family offices want to pass on a company and a legacy to the following generations.
 However, any discussion regarding succession in a family starts with a fundamental question: Is there a capable, qualified Next Generation willing to take on responsibility and leadership?
-And when we are called in to support the owning family with this tricky and challenging question, it's not only about the assessment of qualifications, experience and competencies.
-The starting point is often the willingness of the NextGen to take on responsibility - and the ability of the NowGen 'to let go'.
-Since 2018, we have observed that Family Offices worldwide are increasingly shifting their investments from real estate to start-ups.
-In addition, the proportion of club deals and smaller transactions (< USD 25 million) is increasing.
-One reason, according to family officers we have talked to, is that NextGen members of owning families are increasingly interested in working with - often in - a Family Office rather than in the original Family Business.
+And when we are called in to support the owning family with this tricky and challenging question, it's not only about assessing qualifications, experience and competencies.
+The starting point is often the willingness of the NextGen to take on responsibility - and the ability of the NowGen "to let go".

+Since 2018, we have observed that family offices worldwide have increasingly shifted their investments from real estate to start-ups.
+In addition, the proportion of club deals and smaller transactions - less than \$25 million - is increasing.

+According to family officers we have talked to, one reason is that NextGen members of owning families are increasingly interested in working with - often in - a family office rather than in the original family business.
 This trend is also changing their investment behaviour - away from "rather boring property investments" and more towards investments in "start-ups, scale-ups and new technologies".
-This change in investment behaviour also requires a different skill set among family officers and employees within Family Offices.
+This change in investment behaviour also requires a different skill set among family officers and employees within family offices.